felixbgd/PLmocap/README.md

 # PLmocap

-A library for machine learning, motion analysis, visualisation based on motion data (e.g. motion capture data)
+A library for machine learning, feature analysis, and visualization based on motion capture data.

-Preprocessing : Noramlizations in size and/or shape of the skeletons
+Preprocessing : Normalizations in size and/or shape of the skeletons.

-Visualiztions : Point-light displays, 2D/3D plots, morphology normalisations plots, point-light videos..
+Viz : Point-light displays of motion sequences (2D/3D), PL displays of 1 frame (2D/3D), comparison of morphologies, export of point-light videos..

+Classif : Regression models (logistic regression), k-means...